zachallaun/secd/README.md

 ### Branching Instructions

+Now that we know how to use some simple instructions, let's take a look at some _useful_ instructions: `SEL` and `JOIN`, which together give us something akin to `if-then-else`.

 **SEL:**
 ```
 (x . s) e (SEL then else . c) d => s e c? (c . d)